 Drive time to Bluff, UT:

 After you’ve visited Canyonlands/Dead Horse State Park, drive 2.5 hours south on US-191 to Bluff, UT for the night.
 Visit the free Fort Bluff museum.
 The visitor’s center closes at 6 pm.

 Day 4, Drive through Monument Valley to the Grand Canyon through the East Entrance

 Today everyone gets to sleep in!
 Have a lazy morning before hitting the road.
 We recommend driving US-163 through Mexican Hat and Monument Valley.
 This scenic drive takes you through a red-sand desert landscape dotted with mesas and buttes, some as tall as 1000 feet.
 The landscape may seem familiar if you’re a fan of old American western movies as many films were filmed from this location.

 Monument Valley lies within the Navajo Nation Reservation.
-Monument Valley Tribal Park offers guided tours or admission for a self-guided drive-through the park.
-(Currently closed due to Covid)
+Monument Valley Tribal Park offers guided tours or admission for a self-guided drive through the park.

 Your next stop isn’t until Cameron, AZ.
 Stop at the Cameron Trading Post to view the Native American Fine Art Gallery, peruse the gift shop, and have a bite to eat.
 Established in 1916, the trading post is a great way to break up the day’s road trip.